novaway/tarte-a-la-praline/README.md

 ## Features

 -   Native configuration for Google Analytics and Hotjar
 -   Ability to add custom configuration for other trackers
 -   Color customisation (more advenced styling options to come)
+-   HTML classes customisation
 -   i18n management

 🔷 Writen in TypeScript